lachlanA/eagle-to-kicad/README.md

 &nbsp;&nbsp;Do a **SAVE AS** to **PROJECTNAME.kicad_pcb** to the new target directory *(where you saved the output &nbsp;&nbsp;from to preceding ULP's too).* **PROJECTNAME** being the name you give to your project early on.
 &nbsp;&nbsp;All being well you should have a converted eagle SCH-PCB correctly linked and referenced.

+**7:** Next check the KiCad and KiCad pcb are conistant for parts and nets.
+&nbsp;&nbsp;Start KiCad, and open the project newlaeary created target directoy.
+Open the SCH file.
+&nbsp;&nbsp;If it was converted from the single SCH file from eagle, you should have the SCH file in the display.
+&nbsp;&nbsp;If it was multi sheet SCH file you will have a number of small box's spreat acrees the page.
+&nbsp;&nbsp;each one of those box's bing a converted Eagle subsheet.
+Click on the firest one and check it all looks &nbsp;&nbsp;OK.
+All being good, click on Genrate Netlist, and just click OK.
+It may ask for you to Annerate the SCH &nbsp;&nbsp;if so Do the Anneration step.
+And then come back and click on Gerate netlist.
+And Gerate it.

+**8:** Next click on **CvPCB**, this Asstionted the PCB footprints with the SCH parts.
+Most likely you will get &nbsp;&nbsp;following warning:    *Some of the assigned footprints are legacy entries (are missing lib nicknames).
+Would you like CvPcb to attempt to convert them to the new required FPID format?
+(If you answer no, then these assignments will be cleared out and you will have to re-assign these footprints yourself.)*
+&nbsp;&nbsp;Just click the yest button.
+And a window will open listing all the part's and foot print's which it has assgind to that parts.
+Under FILE menue click Save.  and then File Close.

+**9:** Next open the Clink on **PcbNew** new button on the top menu, and the PCB should open up.
+&nbsp;&nbsp;Now click on the **NetList** and a window should open up, from the click on Read Crrent Netlist.
+&nbsp;&nbsp;All going well you should not have any extra parts added, and only a few warning's about changing netlist &nbsp;&nbsp;names.
+And you should be done.
+Please check onver the converted SCH/PCB as there are many things which &nbsp;&nbsp;can go wrong.
+While I have tryed to cach a lot conversion problem, I expect there is some I have not &nbsp;&nbsp;found.  ***So check and triple check the results.***

 **NOTE'S:**   For more info on KiCad  http://www.kicad-pcb.org/display/KICAD/Installing+KiCad
 &nbsp;&nbsp;As KiCad is the process of major upgrade,  and enhancement  please be nice asking ?